-Over the years, he has had extensive hands-on experience resolving complex flow assurance issues (asphaltene, wax and hydrate); designed optimum well-testing, formation testing, and a program for sample collection and analysis; designed and implemented gas injection as an enhanced oil recovery (EOR) process; developed acid gas management strategy; optimized thermal and non-thermal heavy oil production operations; developed and deployed innovative formation damage treatment technologies; and deployed a real-time production management strategy.
-Dr. Jamaluddin also created competency matrices and training program related to unconventional plays.
-He also architected a capability development program for fresh college graduates and mid-career hires.
+He has extensive hands on experience in resolving complex PVT and flow assurance issues (asphaltene, wax and hydrate); designed optimum well-testing, formation testing, sample collection and analysis program; designed and implemented gas-injection as an enhanced-oil recovery (EOR) process; developed acid gas management strategy, optimized thermal and non-thermal heavy-oil production operations; developed and deployed innovative formation damage treatment technologies; deployed real-time production management strategy.

 Dr. Jamaluddin earned his Ph.D. from the University of Calgary, Canada.
 He is a co-inventor of eight patented processes and has co-authored 100+ technical papers.
 He received three Best Technical Paper awards from GPA and CIM and has been heavily involved in volunteering for SPE including chairing various Forums and ATWs.
 Recently, he is involved as a member of the SPE award committee and also a Technical Committee Co-Chair for PetroPhase2023.
 Dr. Jamaluddin was named the SPE Distinguished Lecturer for the 2004 – 2005 season and the SPE Distinguished Member in 2012.